raymanaeron/rusty_plugin_workflow/readme_prfaq_6_pager.md

 - **Teams with Existing OOBE Investments** - Could be concerned about sunk costs in their current solutions
 - **Security Teams** - May initially be concerned about the dynamic download and execution model

 We've proactively addressed many of these concerns in our design.
-For example, the SDK provides extensive customization points while still maintaining core consistency, and our security model includes rigorous signing and verification protocols.
+For example, the SDK provides extensive customization points while still maintaining core consistency, and our security model includes rigorous signing, verification, and encryption protocols.

 ### What happens if we don't do anything and maintain the status quo?